Physical activity can play a key role in breaking down disability barriers

-This year, Exercise & Sports Science Australia (ESSA) wants to remind the Australian public of the role exercise and sports science professionals can play in helping to remove some of these barriers for people with disability.
+This year, Exercise & Sports Science Australia (ESSA) wants to remind the Australian public of the role exercise and sports science professionals can play in the removal of barriers for people with disability to ensure equality and inclusivity and help them reach their goals.

 “For athletes who are requiring higher level strength and training and sport specific tasks, an AES and ASpS are equipped to support the sport specific training required and can collaborate with the athletes medical team,” notes Ms Sheehan.